brnhensley/personality-profile/README.md

 ## _Known Bugs_

-* _After you have searched a twitter user you can type into the input field and it will live update the user's handle displayed on screen._

 * _Sometimes the page won't update with the new data after making a second API call, it will need to be refreshed._

 ## _Support and contact details_